 Through The Aultman Foundation’s competitive grant program, we partner with nonprofits to support projects that directly affect the lives of our friends, families and neighbors.
-Since 2007, $1.65 million has been distributed to promote wellness, health education and human service programs throughout our community.
+Since 2007, over $2.3 million has been distributed to promote wellness, health education and human service programs throughout our community.

-Over 150 different agencies have received funding from The Aultman Foundation.
+Over 220 agencies have received funding from The Aultman Foundation.
 We are proud to work with these exceptional organizations.
-Click here to see a complete list of The Aultman Foundation grantees.
+Click here to see a complete list of The Aultman Foundation's 2023 grantees.

 Grantee Spotlight: Tuscarawas Clinic for the Working Uninsured

 In 2008, Dr. Brenda Prince, an emergency room physician, saw patients using the emergency room for routine patient care and medication refills.
 She decided there should be a better way to help patients manage their health.

 This led Dr. Prince and other healthcare professionals to start Tuscarawas Clinic for the Working Uninsured (TCWU).
 The non-profit organization provides free healthcare to employed, uninsured adults in Tuscarawas County who fall below 200% of the federal poverty level.
 The clinic also offers health education, prescription and financial assistance and access to social services.

 In 2021, a grant from The Aultman Foundation (TAF) supported the clinic.
 That year, they served 120 active patients through 379 visits.
 The clinic continues to increase awareness about services and to help patients manage conditions, like diabetes and hypertension.

 TAF selected TCWU to receive the 2022 Vicki Haines Legacy Award.
 The award highlights a grantee organization whose project enhanced the lives of others and displayed the excellence of service modeled by Vicki Haines, founder and former senior vice president of TAF.
 The Foundation was inspired by the clinic’s commitment to increase access to healthcare for Tuscarawas County residents.